Odisha train crash: Oppn leaders flag questions over passenger safety, some call for Railway minister's resignation | Politics

 CPI(ML) general secretary Dipankar Bhattacharya too raised the same question. ''Do we no longer have any signalling and safety system in Indian railways?
 Or will such terrible tragedies become the new normal for rail travel in India?
 We owe an answer to the victims and to the families who lost their near and dear ones in this mishap,'' he said in a tweet.

-The CPI and RJD demanded that Railway Minister Ashwini Vaishnaw resign over the incident.
+The CPI and RJD also demanded that Railway Minister Ashwini Vaishnaw resign over the incident.

 ''Government concentrates only on luxury trains.
 Trains and tracks of common people are neglected.
 Orissa deaths are the result of it.
 Rail minister should resign,'' CPI MP Binoy Viswam said in a tweet.